databrary/policies/sops.md

 ##### What constitutes an excerpt?

 An excerpt is a selection from a larger data recording that illustrates a particular point or demonstrates a finding.
 It is typically no more than a few seconds or minutes in length.
-Members may select segments of a recording as an excerpt for display in public settings if the individual(s) depicted have granted sharing permission at level 3 or 4.
+Members may select segments of a recording as an excerpt for display in public settings if the individual(s) depicted have granted sharing permission at level 3.
 Members must exercise professional judgment about which individuals and which segments are suitable for public viewing and should refrain from creating excerpts for all individuals in a data set.

 #### When should permission to share data be sought?